google/dataflow-ml-starter/README.md

 make check-tf-gpu
 # check whether PyTorch can use GPUs in Custom Container
 make check-torch-gpu
+# check whether DirectRunner can run on GPUs in Custom Container
+make check-pipeline
 ```
 Note these commands will take some time to download your container.
 You should see outputs similar to these: